CowardlyBattleCat/intro-web-scraping/README.md

 ## What this workshop is

-A super friendly introduction to web scraping No previous experience expected, but some concepts may be confusing if you have never programmed before.
-If you get too lost let me know!
+A super friendly introduction to web scraping.
+No previous experience expected, but some concepts may be confusing if you have never programmed before.
+If you get too lost, let me know!

 You can't learn EVERYTHING in ~2 hours.
 But you can learn enough to get excited and comfortable to keep working and learning on your own!